-Judges of the Grand Court are invariably eminently qualified and, in the Financial Services Division, possess extensive experience of financial services, corporate, and insolvency disputes.
+Judges of the Grand Court are appointed from amongst individuals who must have the same qualifications as are required for appointment to the English High Court of Justice or courts of equivalent jurisdiction throughout the Commonwealth.
+They are eminently qualified and, in the Financial Services Division, possess extensive experience in financial services, corporate, and insolvency disputes.